aeternity/hyperchains-whitepaper/staking.md

     - AB = 600 - 100 = 500 tokens.

 - **Locked Balance (LB)**:
-  - Remains at 0 during the Staking Epoch.
+  - Set at 400 from the call to adjustStake till the end of the Staking Epoch.

 #### **Epoch 11 (Leader Election Epoch)**